 • Bristol-Meyer Squibb

 Do I Have a Breast Implant Lawsuit?

 The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in breast implant lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury cases in all 50 states.

-Free Case Evaluation: Again, if you suffered problems as the result of a defective breast implant, you should contact our law firm immediately.
+Free Case Evaluation: Again, if you or a loved one has been diagnosed with cancer or had a doctor suggest breast implant removal because of a predisposition of cancer, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.